A Robust Multi-Item Auction Design with Statistical Learning: Main Results

-The proof of Theorem \ref{BICIR} is presented in Appendix \ref{3.5}.
-It relies on the well-established BIC and IR properties of the VCG mechanism, and the uncertainty in IR is introduced by our use of type II estimated types, where we designate types without making inquiries to the bidders.
-Theorem \ref{BICIR} implies that our proposed mechanism is practically viable.
+\end{theorem} The proof of this theorem is given in Appendix \ref{3.5}.
+Theorem \ref{New1} implies that our proposed mechanism is practically viable.
 The only challenge is to keep $\alpha n$ as small as possible to ensure that bidders are willing to participate in the auction.
-To make $\alpha$ small, we can use historical data or sample more extensively from the estimated distribution to obtain a more precise confidence interval for $t$.
+To make $\alpha$ small, we can use historical data or sample more extensively from the estimated distribution to obtain more precise credible intervals for $t$.
+Additionally, we can control $n$ by carefully choosing the value of $d$.